nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+###4.2.
+Appointment Scheduling

+####4.2.1 Description

+Users are able to schedule appointments made by their patients on the program, ensuring that the appointments do not clash and are within the opening hours of the clinic.

+####4.2.2 Implementation

+Users can manage their appointment schedule using these commands:

+   - `add appt d/[DATE] t/[TIME] ic/[NRIC] r/[REASON]`

+     - The appointment object takes in the date and time of the appointment as well as the patient appointment is scheduled for and the reason for the appointment.
+This appointment must be tied to a patient that exists within the program.
+The program will display the appointment ID that is assigned to the appointment should the adding of appointment be successful.

+   - `find appt [NRIC]`

+     - Users can easily find all the appointments tied to a certain patient within the program.
+This command will list down all the details of the appointment, along with the appointment ID that was assigned to the appointment when it was created.

+   - `edit [APPT ID] d/[NEW DATE] t/[NEW TIME] r/[NEW REASON]`

+     - If the user made a mistake while adding an appointment, it is possible to edit the appointment details via the ID of the appointment.

+     - Users are able to update the date, time and reason of the existing appointment but the parameters must be used in the given order.

+   - `done [APPT ID]`

+     - An appointment can be marked as done after the patient has showed up for the appointment.

+   - `list appt [START DATE] - [END DATE]`

+     - Users can list all the appointments that has been scheduled within the program.

+     - [OPTIONAL] Users can include the range of dates of the appointments that is to be listed down.

+####4.2.3 Design Consideration

+*Aspect: Storing of Appointment Schedule*

+   - **Alternative 1: Use of ArrayList of Appointments**

+Pros:

+Cons:

+   - **Alternative 2: Use of ArrayList of Appointment Date/Time and Hashmap of Appointments**

+Pros:

+Cons:

 ## Appendix A: Product Scope